KeiferC/CyberFundamentals/week1/notes-01-networking.md

 - Direction of strike
 - etc.

-### What Is Cyber Attribution a Mess?
+### Why Is Cyber Attribution a Mess?
-- Often no physical action to observe?
+- Often no physical action to observe
 - Tools to cover tracks
 - Source hopping
 - Lack of effective tools / processes for determining attribution
-- Ethical and legal questions about approaching attribution problems?
+- Ethical and legal questions about approaching cyber attribution

 ## What Is Networking?

 ### Definitions
 - __Networking__: Two or more computers talking to each other

 - __Client__: A program running on a personal computer
         - E.g. Web browser

 - __Server__: A computer running web server software on a remote computer
         - Delivers information to other clients
         - E.g. Apache HTTP Server

 - __Internet__: The world's largest computer network

 - __World Wide Web__: A collection of web sites, pages, and content
         - AKA the "web"

 - __Localhost__: home; this computer

 - __Socket__: an endpoint instance defined by an IP address and a port in the context of a particular TCP connection or of a listening state

 - __Port__: a virtualization indentifier defining a service endpoint
         - As distinct from a service instance endpoint (aka session ID)
         - Represented as a number